salehinejad/srocket/README.md

-# srocket
+# S-Rocket
-S-ROCKET: SELECTIVE RANDOM CONVOLUTION KERNELS FOR TIME SERIES CLASSIFICATION

-By Hojjat Salehinejad and Shahrokh Valaee
+S-Rocket: Selective Random Convolution Kernels for Time Series Classification

 This repo contains codes for the above paper.
-The codes will be released after acceptance of the paper, submitted to IEEE ICASSP 2022.